enkidevs/curriculum/CSS/Fundamentals/relative-css-properties.md

 ---
 ## Content

-On the other hand, there are the relative values: *percentages* and *ems*, that scale depending on the container's properties.
+Alongside absolute values, CSS allows the use of relative ones: *percentages*, *ems*, and *vw* and *vh*, which scale with container's properties.

-**Percentages** are represented using `%` notation, and depends on the container's size:
+**Percentages** are represented using `%` notation.
+A percentage depends on the size of the container or parent element:
 ```css
 #rect{
  width: 20%;
  height: 100px;
 }
 ```
 The rectangle above will have `100px height` on every device, but its width will depend on the container's width.
-If the parent's width is `500px`, the rectangle would become a square.
+If the parent's width is `500px`, the rectangle would become a square (20% of 500px is 100px).

-They are extremely useful when working with multiple screen types.

 **Em** is a bit trickier. `1em` is equal to the element's **font size**:
 ```css